EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td> if refresh = true, SDK will read beacons from the server.
-For false value, SDK will read beacons from the cache.
-If data is not available in the cache, SDK will read data from the server.
+<td> When refresh = true, SDK will read beacons from the server.
+For refresh = false, SDK will read beacons from the cache.
+When data is not available in the cache, SDK will download data from the server.

 </td>